 Connor Phibbs.
 I am an undergraduate student majoring in Integrative Physiology at CU Boulder.
-In the lab, I have been working on designing RedCap screening and study questionnaire assessments.
-I will also help recruit, coordinate, and instruct participants throughout our pilot study.
+In the lab, I help recruit, coordinate, and instruct participants throughout our pilot study.
 I am also excited to learn more about programming in R, data management, and RIA analysis to assess dim light melatonin onset.
 Academically, I graduated from Arapahoe High School in Centennial Colorado and then came to CU in the fall of 2016.
 I hope to go to med school in the future and don’t care where I go.
 I enjoy playing soccer, hiking, watching movies, and hanging out with friends.